haukex/webperl/using.md

 - `toperl` is a method that translates the object from a `JSObject` into a regular Perl data structure (deep copy).
 Note that JavaScript functions are kept wrapped inside anonymous Perl `sub`s.
+- `jscode` returns a string of JavaScript code that represents a reference to the JavaScript object.
+You should treat the string as an opaque value, no guarantees are made about its format and whether it may change in future releases.
+This is an advanced function that should not normally be needed, unless you are building strings of JavaScript to run.
+In that case, you may need to wrap the value in parentheses for it to evaluate correctly in JavaScript.
+Example: `js( "console.log(".$jsobject->jscode.")" )` (`jscode` was added in WebPerl `v0.07-beta`.)

 Method autoloading will of course not work for JavaScript methods that have the same name as existing Perl methods - these are the above methods,